LableOrg/java-bitsandbytes/README.md

 ## Installation

 This library is available on Maven Central.
-The newest versions use the Java 8 API:
+The newest versions use the Java 11 API:

 ```
 <dependency>
     <groupId>org.lable.oss.bitsandbytes</groupId>
     <artifactId>bitsandbytes</artifactId>
-    <version>3.6</version>
+    <version>4.0</version>
 </dependency>
 ```

+For Java 8, please use the latest `3.*` version.

 ## Example usage